exalted/martinaali.wedding/index.md

 The location is called "Antico Casale Cesenatico" and <a href="http://anticocasalecesenatico.com" target="_blank" rel="noopener noreferrer">this is their website</a>.

 **Do NOT** GPS-navigate to the location by looking up their address straight from the website however, otherwise you will end up in other people's home.
 Trust us, we've been there!
-It's very close to our location and they're lovely people, but we'd rather have you in our own party.
+Although the address on the website would guide you to a very close location and you would met with lovely people, we'd rather have you in our own party!

 Make sure to read [how-to get there](#-how-to-get-there) section.